timg456789/EtherTransfer/README.md

 ### Print environment variables

-Put ethereum in environment variables then access them quickly with this command, which will fail unless called with Administrator privileges.
+Put private keys in environment variables then access them quickly with this command, which will fail unless called with Administrator privileges.

     npm run print-ether-vars